stablekernel/safe_config/README.md

 authority: "Bob:Fred"
 ```

-Configuration items may also be redirected to use environment variables.
-For platforms like Heroku, this is valuable because configuration management is done through environment variables.
+Configurations may also be redirected to use environment variables.
 To reference an environment variable in a configuration file, use the '$VARIABLE' syntax as a value:

 ```
 port: $PORT